DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-3/README.md

 The number and type of arguments to include inside the parentheses are defined by the class itself using a special method called a *constructor*.

+#### How Objects Are Constructed

+A *constructor# is a special way to create a new instance of a class.

+A class can have several different constructors, each with a different number or type of arguments.
+Whe nyou use new, you can specify different arguments in the argument list, and the corret constructor for those arguments are called.

+No two constructors in a class can have the same numberand type of arguments.